Node Setup

 Network Settings

-Enable external RPC access and CORS:
+Enable external RPC access and Cross-Origin Resource Sharing (CORS):

 sed -i 's|laddr = "tcp://127.0.0.1:26657"|laddr = "tcp://0.0.0.0:26657"|' ~/.bitsongd/config/config.toml